victoriasokolvak/nextjs-abtest-pricing/README.md

 # Pricing Page

-The Pricing Page is designed to provide users with clear and concise information about the various subscription plans and pricing options available for our service.
+The Pricing Page is designed to provide users with clear and concise information about the various subscription plans and available pricing options.

 ## Technologies